Acumatica is a complete cloud ERP platform that provides solutions for all your business management needs.

 Authentication type (required): Select Cookie (the OAuth 2.0 option is described separately).

 Endpoint name (required): Enter the endpoint name found in your Acumatica account under Web service endpoints.
+Currently, we are supporting the Default, Manufacturing, and Ecommerce as endpoint names.

 Endpoint version (required): Enter the endpoint version found in your Acumatica account under Web service endpoints.
 This setting defaults to the current version.